Skip to main content

 Console command profiling

-Each command gets a span named console.{command} (e.g., console.app:import-data).
-The exit code and any exceptions are recorded as attributes.
+Each command uses the stable span name cli.
+The command name is recorded in the action attribute, and the exit code and any exceptions are recorded as attributes.

 Use the exclude filter to skip noisy or long-running commands: